OpenBB-finance/openbb-docs/content/terminal/custom-backend/Advanced Controls/Widget Settings.md

 - **Width (w)**: Determines the horizontal span of the widget
   - Maximum value: 40 units
   - Recommended range: 10-30 units for most widgets
-  - Full-width widgets typically use 40 units
+  - Full-width widgets - 40 units

 - **Height (h)**: Sets the vertical span of the widget
   - Maximum value: 100 units